 A successful massage session respects the dignity of human need: the need for pleasure, the need for relief, the need for hope, the need for connection, the need for therapeutic action, and, at times, the need for supported solitude.
-Over the years I have became more focused on recognizing which needs the client is bringing to the table.
-With varying degrees of success I have learned how to adapt the session to provide for these needs.
-It has required me to continuously work on making my sessions more mindful and more intentional, beyond technique.
+Over the years, I have become more focused on recognizing which needs the client brings to the table.
+I have learned how to adapt the session to provide for these needs with varying degrees of success.
+It has required me to continuously make my sessions more mindful and more intentional, beyond technique.

 That’s probably why the phrase “holding space” resonates with me.
-Basically it means being fully present with someone, without inserting our judgment.
-So holding space for a client simply means we provide a space in which they can just be, able to feel and reveal what they need to without worrying about how they are being perceived or someone trying to “fix it”.
+Basically, it means being fully present with someone without inserting our judgment.
+So holding space for a client means we provide a space in which they can just be able to feel and reveal what they need to without worrying about how they are being perceived or someone trying to “fix it.”

-My practice is primarily made up of outcome based massage – with a majority of clients in chronic pain or with sports induced injuries.
-So people come to me because they believe I can “fix it”, right?
-Years ago I remember taking a Medical Massage class with Ralph Stevens who explained how we are responsible for performing our massage sessions with intelligence and intention - if a problem is resolved, then that is a bonus.
+My practice is primarily made up of outcome-based massage – with a majority of clients in chronic pain or sports-induced injuries.
+So people come to me because they believe I can “fix it,” right?
+Years ago, I remembered taking a Medical Massage class with Ralph Stevens who explained how we are responsible for performing our massage sessions with intelligence and intention - if a problem is resolved, then that is a bonus.
 We are not the healers; we don’t “fix” things.
-Jenny Ray, another of my favorite educator, says “We are witnesses to the healing”.
+Jenny Ray, another of my favorite educator, says, “We are witnesses to the healing.”
 I have come to believe that this is true.

-It’s also true that we are often witnesses to the frustration, pain, fear, grief and loneliness of our clients.
-Over the years there has been lots of discussion about scope of practice and professional boundaries when dealing with these human conditions.
+It’s also true that we are often witnesses to our clients' frustration, pain, fear, grief, and loneliness.
+Over the years, there have been many discussions about the scope of practice and professional boundaries when dealing with these human conditions.
 I’m not here with a definitive answer, just some suggestions.

-First of all take care of you and make sure you:
+First of all, take care of yourself and make sure you: